-Inventory management can be defined as the management of stock of goods.
-This stock is used as a buffer of goods which helps in meeting sudden rise or fall in demand of merchandise.
+Inventory management can be define as the management of stock of goods.
+This stock is used as a buffer of goods which helps in meeting sudden rise or fall in demand.
 It can be used to store different types of goods such as Raw materials, work in process goods and even the finished goods.
 Maintaining inventory is always a good practice for retail and production companies especially when the demand for goods can rise and fall anytime.

 Managing these inventories is not a simple task and requires certain strategies and techniques.
 Inventory management deals with maintaining the records of flow of the goods in and out of inventory.
 The main aim of Inventory management is to keep the inventory organized and not let the goods overflow or drain.

 Different Ways In Which Effective Inventory Management Helps Your Business:

 The most common method is the year-end account balancing for inventory, but this can be ineffective and there are better ways to be found.